db-cs/C2-Curriculum/u2/index.md

 ## Objectives

 - Define the requirements for a client's software project.
-- Analysize the client's need and define users
+- Analysize the client's need and define the software requirments accordingly.
--
+- Define users and their stories in order to understand requirments.
+- Develop a system to track project process towards completing requirments.

 ## TN Standards